sasadangelo/tiny_linux/README.md

 ## OS image performance

+Here the performance of the OS image in typical and minimal configuration in terms of kernel size and boot time.

 1. Typical.
 Kernel size is 6.4 Mb.
 Boot Time is 0.55 s.
 2. Minimal.
 Kernel size is 2.3 Mb.
 Boot Time is 0.12 s.